uchicago-library/hierarchicalrecords_api/README.md

 In development

 ## Endpoints

+* Entries in the data column are expected to be either JSON keys if the request contains "Content-Type: application/json" in the header, or url-encoded onto the request to the endpoint.

+* Data values can either be required (r) or optional (o)

+* An "X" in a data field implies that the endpoint/method accepts no data.

 | End Point | HTTP Method | Action | Data | Response Data | Notes |
 |---------------------------------------------------------------|-------------|---------------------------------------------------------------------------|------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------|
 | /record | GET | Retrieve a list of all record identifiers | X | {"record_identifiers":  \<list:identifiers\>} |  |